Riverdale Press: History

 Bernard Stein's brother, Richard, was the paper's general manager, and also responsible for its design, including the creation of its current flag, used almost continuously since 1971.

 On David Stein's death in 1982, the brothers became co-publishers of The Press.

 In June 2008, the brothers sold The Press to another pair of brothers, Stuart and Clifford Richner of Richner Communications, publishers of 28 Long Island community newspapers.
 The Steins remain on the masthead as publishers emeriti.

 Michael Hinman was editor between 2017 and 2022, before being promoted to executive editor over more than two dozen publications with the parent company, including The Riverdale Press.
 During Hinman's tenure, The Press won 40 New York Press Association awards, including top honors for general excellence in 2020 and 2021.

+Hinman was later let go from The Press and its sister newspaper group, Herald Community Newspapers, after allegations he mistreated his editorial staff were published by watchdog journalism outlet The Objective.